October 21

 It’s not because you’re doing anything wrong.

-Belonging gets complicated in blended families.
+Belonging gets complicated in stepfamilies.
 You stepped into a space already filled with shared memories, unspoken rules, and emotional loyalties.
-Even when everyone is kind and polite, the underlying message can feel like: You’re here—but not quite one of us yet.
+Even when everyone is kind and polite, the underlying message can still feel like:

 What Belonging Really Means

 It’s knowing who you are, what you value, and how you choose to show up—regardless of whether others fully understand you yet.
+And that’s at the heart of finding belonging as a stepmom.
+It grows from the inside out.

 Three Ways to Reclaim Your Sense of Home